 There will not be a "sweep" to remove people from occupied sites.
-However, additional occupation in the area will not be allowed.
+However, additional occupation in the area is not allowed.

-- City of Lacey is monitoring the area and preventing additional campers from moving in.
+Lacey Police Department is monitoring the area and preventing additional campers from moving in.

-- DES is providing trash bags to encampment residents and supplying a large, designated dumpster that is emptied three times a week.
+DES is supplying a large, designated dumpster that is emptied three times a week.

 DES staff are replacing missing no trespassing signs on an ongoing basis as the need arises.

 DES property management is engaging with neighboring property owners and other key stakeholders on a regular basis for information sharing and to discuss proposed actions.

 Memorandum of Understanding with City of Lacey March 25, 2021.

 Baseline survey March 30 to determine how many camp sites there are, and how many are occupied.